+The medical program in Sri Lanka is a fulltime course conducted over a period of five years.
 Currently, the Faculty of Medicine is following a module-based semester system from year 1 to 4 with parallel hospital-based teaching starting from the 3rd year onward.
-The final year is dedicated to fulltime hospital-based teaching and learning.
+The half of the fourth year and final year is dedicated to fulltime hospital-based teaching and learning.

-The traditional curriculum of the Faculty of Medicine University of Peradeniya was revised in 2004 and was named as, the "Beyond 2004 revised curriculum".
-This revision took into consideration and incorporated changes suggested by World Federation of Medical Education (WFME) conforming to the needs and demands of the modern world.
-The revised curriculum was first introduced in the year 2005 for 2004/2005 entrants to the medical Faculty.
-As opposed to traditional methods of teaching, the revised curriculum focuses mainly on early clinical relevance, self-directed learning, integration, structure and function-based learning, professional development and community-oriented learning.
-This curriculum was further revised in 2007, 2010 and 2013.
-After considering the recent developments and changes in the trends in medical education locally and globally the faculty revised the medical curriculum in 2016 but preserving the 2004 modular format.
+The modular based curriculum was first introduced in the year 2005 for 2004/2005 entrants to the medical Faculty.
+It focused mainly on early clinical relevance, self-directed learning, integration, structure and function-based learning, professional development and community-oriented learning.
+After considering the stakeholder feedback and recent developments and changes in the trends in medical education locally and globally the faculty revised the medical curriculum in 2007, 2010, 2013 and in 2016 preserving the 2004 modular format.